34 Regression

 \(\hat{y}\) is pronounced as 'why-hat'; the 'caret' above the \(y\) is called a 'hat'.

 We will use software to find the values of \(b_0\) and \(b_1\) (the formulas are tedious to use).
-However, a rough approximation of the value of \(b_0\) and \(b_1\) can be obtained by first drawing a sensible-looking straight line through the scatterplot of the data (Fig. 38.1).
+However, a rough approximation of the value of \(b_0\) and \(b_1\) can be obtained using the rough straight line drawn on the scatterplot (Fig. 34.1).

 The regression equation has \(\hat{y}\) (not \(y\)) on the left-hand side.
 That is, the equation predicts the mean values of \(y\), which may not be equal to the observed values (which are denoted by \(y\)).